 If you need assistance, please get in touch.
 For more information about the range of digital resources and library services available, please see our library notices.

 Borrowing print books

 We lend out available printed books by post or courier from our offices in London and Edinburgh.
 To borrow a book, you can:

 History and heritage collections

-The IFoA's special library collections and archives relate to the origins, creation and development of actuarial science and practice, a history of some 350 years.
-Highlights include the historical collections of the Institute of Actuaries and the Faculty of Actuaries, and the Archive of the Equitable Life Assurance Society.
+Our special library collections and archives relate to the origins, creation, and development of actuarial science and practice – a history of some 350 years.